 Important Information on Applying

-- In the case of many study programs, such as business and economics, informatics, and psychology, it is not possible to begin your studies in the Spring Semester.
-For many other study programs, a spring start is possible to only a limited extent.
+In the case of many study programs, such as business and economics, and informatics, it is not possible to begin your studies in the Spring Semester.
+For many other study programs, a start in the Spring Semester is possible to only a limited extent.
 Therefore, before applying for the Spring Semester, please consult the relevant program regulations, or the advisory center concerned.
 All Bachelor’s degree and study programs can be started in the Fall Semester.

 Anyone who does not meet the admission requirements for a Bachelor’s program has the option to take the University of Zurich’s comprehensive entrance examination.
 The entrance examination is held only once a year.
 If the examination is passed, the prospective student may begin their studies in the Fall Semester only.